Snehadas2005/Snehadas2005/README.md

 - 🧩 Believe that a girl coder can change the world too.
 Passionate about finding the answers to each **WHY?** and **HOW?**

-- 🔭 I’m actively looking for an internship experience.
+- 🔭 I’m working as a GSSoC'25 Contributor.

 - 🌱 I’m currently learning **DSA in Java and Node**